 Claiming a Voucher

-Students successful in being awarded a voucher through the IAHA Bursary Scheme will be sent their voucher by post within 14 days of notification via email.
-Students will be required to provide email notification of receipt of voucher.
+Students successful in being awarded a voucher through the IAHA Bursary Scheme will be sent their voucher by post within 14 days of email notification..
+Students will be required to provide email notification to the IAHA secretariat of receipt of voucher and provide evidence of voucher use, eg receipts of purchases This should be emailed through to membership@iaha.com.au .

 Conditions of the IAHA Bursary Scheme